marnibrewster/textile-pattern-recommender/README.md

 Note: Full embedding datasets are excluded from version control.
 See .gitignore for excluded paths.

+## Step 3: Vector Database Setup and Query Logic

+### Embedded Image and Text Data Using CLIP

+All museum object data (from The Met and Cooper Hewitt) was embedded using CLIP's `ViT-B/32` model.
+This included both the image and the associated metadata (title, medium, description, etc.).

+### Unified Vector DB for All Queries

+After evaluating weak performance using standalone text embeddings (all-MiniLM-L6-v2), we switched to using the CLIP text encoder for text prompts as well.
+This allowed both image and text queries to use the image-based vector databases, which contain richer embeddings.

+### ChromaDB Re-indexing with Cosine Similarity

+To support CLIP's cosine similarity space, the image collections were re-indexed with:

+`metadata={"hnsw:space": "cosine"}`

+This ensures accurate similarity scoring during retrieval.

+### Dual-Source Querying

+For both text and image input, the app queries the image vector databases:

+- `met_objects`

+- `cooper_hewitt_objects`

+  The top 5 results from each are merged and sorted by similarity score before being returned to the user.

+## Step 4: User Interface with Gradio

+Created a tabbable user interface that allows the user to use a text prompt or an image prompt to return similar items.

 ### TODO:

 See [TODO.md](TODO.md) for next steps